wcjson/wcjson/wcjson-document.3.md

 *e\_nitems*

+> Number of items the esc array is capable of holding.

+*e\_nitems\_cnt*

-> Number of items in the esc array.
+> Number of items the esc array needs to be capable of holding.

 The
 *wcjson\_value*